mouldimus/notes/CLI_Basics.md

 **Example:**

-You could type “touch dogstory.docx” in the Git command line to create a blank Microsoft Word document entitled “dogstory”.
+You could type “touch dogstory.docx” in the command line interface to create a blank Microsoft Word document entitled “dogstory”.